 - Media exposure on- and off-campus

-The smoke-free task force is made up of a diverse group of smokers, former smokers and non-smokers.
+The smoke-free task force was made up of a diverse group of smokers, former smokers and non-smokers.
 Numerous campus dialogues about the law and its implementation helped the task force gain insights into implementation of the state law in a manner that is thoughtful, considerate and relies on the cooperation of each individual in achieving a more healthy campus community.

 No. The University policy does not require people who smoke to quit smoking, but rather to refrain from smoking while on campus.
 The policy does not regulate personal choice regarding smoking while off-campus.

 The policy includes all campus-owned property, including those in DeKalb/Sycamore and regional centers in Hoffman Estates, Naperville, Rockford and the Lorado Taft campus in Oregon.